 I get asked this question all the time!
 Since I focus on highlighting your personality during your session, the season and outfit choices play a big role.
-It’s always best to book out a few months in advance.
+It’s always best to book out at least a few months in advance.
 Especially if you want a date during peak season because those book up early & fast!
 So here’s a bunch of tips to help you pick your best senior portrait season.

 Spring shoots are for nature lovers.
 April is perfect for soft pastels.
 It has blooming Magnolia and cherry blossom trees along with all the fresh sprouts and pastel colors of spring!
+The peak bloom date changes every year, but I keep an ongoing record of all my favorite spring bloom spots.

 July is my most popular month.
 It’s also been unbearably hot the past few years.
-Which is I will always suggest mixing in a city location.
+Which is why I always suggest mixing in a city location.
 Depending on your hair type, you may have a love/hate relationship with summer’s humidity.
 Keep that in mind when picking your date.

 The past few years summer weather has extended well into September.
 Weeks 2-3 of September are still warm enough to wear summery clothes but way less humidity!
 It’s actually a personal favorite of mine.